-Since their first appearance in cartoons, comics, and on toy store shelves, the Autobots have waged their battle to destroy the evil Decepticons.
+Since the Transformers first appearance in cartoons, comics, and on toy store shelves, the Autobots have waged their battle to destroy the evil Decepticons.
 Every new story has involved the Transformers in war and conflict, often with surprisingly gory deaths of beloved characters.
 Because they are robots, it allows the franchise to push the boundaries on how far they can take the violence.
 In this article, we’re counting down twenty of the most shocking and gruesome casualties of war from across the board.
 And to think, Hasbro markets this franchise for children.

 Warning: Obvious spoiler warning for the various cartoons, films, and comic books.
 Some images are also a little graphic.
 Possibly traumatised children have been warned!